qwert2333/CEPCSW/README.md

 ## Update in branch dev-EcalRec-v03: CRD Ecal Reconstruction
   * link the hits in longitutional layers.
+  * Depart the digitization and reconstruction: New reconstruction in Reconstruction/CRDEcalRec
-  * Develope a new PFA for crystal ECal.
+  * New PFA for crystal ECal: PandoraPlusPFAlg (temporary)
+  * Iterate to do the clustering and energy splitting with expected shower position.